DataSafariPL/Essential-Techniques-for-Analyzing-and-Visualizing-Data-in-SQL-based-on-COVID-19-data-/README.md

-In this project, **I focused on optimizing my SQL workflow and analyzing and visualizing COVID-19 data**.
+In this project, **I focused on optimizing MY SQL workflow and analyzing and visualizing COVID-19 data**.
 I used a variety of techniques to analyze the data, such as filtering and using aggregate functions.
 I also joined tables and created views for storing data for later visualization.
 I organized the data and did simple calculations with it.
 I also worked with temporary tables and used comments in my code.
 I also used a virtual table and organized my SQL code in a repository like GitHub.

 **Here are some key points from the description of this project:**